airmencoders/travisspark.com/events/index.md

       date: Begins 25 October, 2022!
       time: Open for submissions 24/7
       description: >
-        Submit your innovation, idea, project, or proposal to the 2023 Spark Tank and help the USAF and your fellow airmen "accelerate change".
+        Submit your innovation, project, or proposal to the 2023 Spark Tank and help the USAF "accelerate change".
       image: img/spark-tank-events-img.png
       button: Learn more
       link: "https://travisspark.com/sparktank/"